fablabnk/HakkaaWorkshop/README.md

 ## Embedded Rust Language and Code Examples

-- [These slides](https://christian-meusel.de/presentations/2025-39c3-embedded-rust-for-hakkaa-2/1) are a good starting point, we can go through them together
+- [The slides in this repo](https://github.com/hakkaatachi/hakka-workshop) are a good starting point, we can go through them together

 The basics are:
 - In Embedded Rust we have no access to rust standard library